A lot has changed in the last decade.

 Also, short-chain fatty acids such as butyrate, acetate, and propionate.

-Butyrate is a mast-cell stabilizer, be anti-inflammatory, and to have a protective effect on the gastrointestinal tract.
+Butyrate is a mast-cell stabilizer, anti-inflammatory, and has a protective effect on the gastrointestinal tract.

 Bacillus licheniformis SL-307

 Bacillus licheniformis produces the common antibiotic bacitracin, protease enzymes that digest and absorb proteins, and the full spectrum of B vitamins in the gut, including folate and biotin.

 Bacillus coagulans plays a vital role in the digestion and absorption of nutrients, like lactose and dietary fats, produces mast-cell stabilizing butyrate, aids in digestion, and prevents the growth of harmful bacteria.

 Spore-based probiotics are soil-based microorganisms found naturally within dirt and vegetation.

 Unlike most probiotics, spore-based probiotics are extremely stable.
 They are not rendered ineffective by heat, light, or stomach acid.